 What does MP4 stand for?
 MPEG-4 Part 14 is a standard specified as a part of MPEG-4.

 MP4, a digital multimedia container format, was first introduced in 2001.
-The MP4 format then took over the popular QuickTime file format and improved it in several ways.
+The MP4 format then replaced the popular QuickTime file format and improved it in several ways.
 It is most commonly used to store video and audio, subtitles, and still images.
 It supports a wide variety of video and audio codecs but is most commonly used with H.263 / H.264 for video and AAC for audio.
 Like most modern container formats, it allows streaming over the Internet.

-MKV (Matrosia video file)
+MKV (Matroska video file)

-So, what is the MKV file?
+So, what is an MKV file?

 It is a free and open standard, which has helped it stay relevant for years.
 Matroska file extensions are .mkv for video.